angrycarrots/open-class-scheduler/README.md

-# 🧘‍♀️ Yoga Class Scheduling System
+# 🧘‍♀️ Open Class Scheduling System

-A comprehensive React-based yoga class scheduling system with authentication, payment processing, and admin functionality.
+As a yoga studio owner, I need a comprehensive React-based yoga class scheduling system with authentication, payment processing, and admin functionality.
 Built with modern web technologies and a focus on user experience.
 Great solution for small studios or individual.
 A inexpensive alternative to GymCatch, Aquity and Taramala.

+Makes use of Supabase for the database and authentication.
+I use the free version.
+I deploy on Azure Static Web Apps - free version.

+Rather than integrated payment processing, I use external payment processors.
+I use Square for in person payments and PayPal for online payments.
+I use Venmo for online payments.
+I use Zelle for online payments.
+This opens more payment options for the studio owner and allows for more flexibility in payment processing with fewer fees.

+I use this in production for my yoga studio for donation classes - it works great.
+I would like to see the project grow and improve.
+I am open to contributions and suggestions.

 ## ✨ Features